Service Line Material Map

 Remember: Service lines in Philadelphia belong to the property owner.

-Checking three points
+Checking two points

-To categorize a service line, we’re required to check the material at three points along the length of the line.
+To categorize a service line, we’re required to check the material at two points along the length of the line.
 PWD recently checked the service line material for hundreds of thousands of properties at the point nearest the water meter.
 That test provided one point of information.

 Different materials at different points?

 Lead was used in the past because it is soft and can be bent.
 Lead service line installation decreased after the 1950s as harmful health effects became clear.
-Learn more about lead service lines →

-Galvanized steel pipes can corrode.
+Galvanized metal pipes can corrode.
 Over decades, any lead from a property’s plumbing can accumulate on the corroded walls of galvanized pipes.
-Learn more about galvanized service lines →

 If your service line is categorized as “non-lead”, it is likely made of plastic or copper.
 These materials are commonly used because they do not contain lead.
 Learn more about non-lead service lines →